grafana/mimir/cmd/cortextool/README.md

 ##### prometheus-analyse

-This command will be run against your Prometheus / GrafanaCloud instance and it will use the output from `grafana-analyse` show you how many series in the Prometheus server are actually being used in dashboards.
+This command will be run against your Prometheus / GrafanaCloud instance, then it will use the output from `grafana-analyse` show you how many series in the Prometheus server are actually being used in dashboards.
+Also, it'll show which metrics exist in Grafana Cloud that are **not** in dashboards.
 The output is a JSON file

 ###### Configuration